chadbramwell/write_a_c_compiler/README.md

   * Spent 1 day.
   * Added support for mod (%).
 Interp works for %, for, while, and do-while loops.
 Gen just about done.
   * Stage 8 is the first stage where I've deviated from grammer tree == ast function graph.
 Well, I've never liked this approach anyways so... :P
+* 9/13/2019 - **STAGE 8 TESTS PASS!**
+  * Took about a "day."
+  * We support for, while, and do-while looping! (as well as break/continue/return inside them!)
+  * I'm really starting to hate my code.
+It might be about time for a refactor.
+  * Things that have bit me that need to change:
+    * assumed order of parameters from AST to GEN/INTERP.
+This mostly came into play when writing the code for a new section by copying and pasting another section. (ex: while vs do-while. swapped condition and body but forgot to swap indicies into array)
+    * ASM generated is really verbose and wasteful.
+I should take a hard look at redoing this generation.
+The output of the simplified "use rax for everything" has been frustrating to read the asm when I have bugs.
+    * AST Nodes are simply new'ed and never tracked/freed.
+This could be faster and easier to reclaim memory if I wrote a slab allocator.
+I also setup nodes on the stack prior to copying to a new'ed chunk of memory with the (most likely misguided) thinking that stack + copying would be faster than allocating and writing to.

 ## Performance Status
 A lot of work to be done optimizing.
 Some info: